University of Nevada, Reno – Main Campus

 - No state income tax

 The University is proud to provide a reduced-rate tuition benefit to faculty and qualified dependents.
 Faculty can take up to six credits per semester at a reduced rate.
 Dependents of faculty have unlimited credits, but in order to be eligible children must be unmarried and under the age of 24 and must receive at least 50% of their financial support from the employee and/or employee’s spouse or domestic partner.
 Faculty Grants-in-Aid

 The University of Nevada, Reno recognizes the importance of addressing dual-career couples’ professional needs.
 We offer a dual career assistance program to newly hired faculty spouses/partners that provides resources and assists them to identify career opportunities in Northern Nevada.
 Dual Career Assistance Program

 Qualified individuals are encouraged to apply immediately.
-Committee will begin application review on April 15, 2023.
+Committee will begin reviewing applications in September 2023.